 The report must be written with the end reader in mind.
-Often that the reader will be non-technical, so appropriate terminology should be used.
+Often the reader may not have a high level of technical knowledge, so appropriate terminology should be used.
 The examiner may need to participate in meetings or conference calls to discuss and elaborate on their report.

-Like the Readiness stage, the Review is often overlooked or disregarded, because it’s not billable work or because the examiner needs to get on with the next job.
-But carrying out a review of each examination can make future projects more efficient and time-effective, which saves money and improves quality in the longer term.
+Like the Readiness stage, the Review is often overlooked or disregarded, as it’s not billable work or because the examiner needs to proceed with the next investigation.
+But carrying out a review of each examination can make future projects more efficient and time-effective, which saves money and improves the quality of investigations in the longer term.

-The review of an examination can be simple, quick and begin during any of the above stages.
-It could include a basic analysis of what went wrong and what went well, along with feedback from the person/company who requested the investigation.
+The review of an examination can be simple, quick, and begin during any of the above stages.
+It could include a basic analysis of what went wrong and what went well, along with feedback from the person or company who requested the investigation.
 Any lessons learnt from this stage should be applied to future examinations and feed into the Readiness stage.